pretix/pretix-docs/docs/guides/payment/bank-transfer.md

 If you are using pretix Hosted, you can connect your bank account via our integration with GoCardless for automatic imports of bank data.

 The alternatives for notifying pretix of incoming payments are: manually approving payments as complete or regularly importing digital bank statements.
-This article is going to tell you how to set up a bank connection so that you can use it to receive payments via pretix.
+This article tells you how to set up a bank connection so that you can use it to receive payments via pretix.
-It is also going to tell you how to notify pretix of incoming payments.
+It also tells you how to notify pretix of incoming payments.

 !!!
 Note
     pretix does not handle refunds via bank transfer automatically.